 - Safety belts are the single most effective means available to reduce the risk of serious injury and death in automobile accidents.
-For your protection and that of your passengers, always wear the safety belts properly when the vehicle is moving. - Pregnant women, injured, or physically impaired persons must also use safety belts.
+For your protection and that of your passengers, always correctly wear safety belts when the vehicle is moving. - Pregnant women, injured, or physically impaired persons must also use safety belts.
 Like all vehicle occupants, they are more likely to be seriously injured if they do not wear safety belts.
 The best way to protect a fetus is to protect the mother - throughout the entire pregnancy.